Hilary Davan Wetton: Career

 Davan Wetton is Musical Director of the City of London Choir and Alina Orchestra, as well as Associate Conductor of the London Mozart Players.
 He is Conductor Emeritus of the Milton Keynes City Orchestra (of which he was founding conductor) and of the Guildford Choral Society which he conducted from 1968 - 2008.
 Other choirs of which he has been Musical Director include the Leicester and Hastings Philharmonic Choirs and the Surrey Festival Chorus.
-He was Founder Conductor of the Holst Singers with whom he made a number of acclaimed recordings.
-His extensive discography also includes the Holst Choral Symphony, with the Guildford Choral Society and the Royal Philharmonic Orchestra, which won the Diapason d'Or, and several outstanding recordings with the City of London Choir, including Flowers of the Field with the London Mozart Players (number two in the Classical Charts for eight consecutive weeks) and The Nation's Favourite Carols - with the RPO - which reached number one in the Chart.
-Orchestral recordings include Holst's The Planets with the LPO, which was the recommended version in the Penguin Guide, and a fascinating series of symphonic recordings with the MKCO of nineteenth century English symphonies by Samuel Wesley, Cipriani Potter, William Sterndale Bennett and William Crotch.
+He was Founder Conductor of the Holst Singers with whom he made a number of recordings.
+His discography also includes the Holst Choral Symphony, with the Guildford Choral Society and the Royal Philharmonic Orchestra, which won the Diapason d'Or, and several recordings with the City of London Choir, including Flowers of the Field with the London Mozart Players (number two in the Classical Charts for eight consecutive weeks) and The Nation's Favourite Carols - with the RPO - which reached number one in the Chart.
+Orchestral recordings include Holst's The Planets with the LPO, which was the recommended version in the Penguin Guide, and a series of symphonic recordings with the MKCO of nineteenth century English symphonies by Samuel Wesley, Cipriani Potter, William Sterndale Bennett and William Crotch.

-In the opera pit Hilary has appeared on a number of occasions with Travelling Opera, for whom he conducted Cosi Fan Tutte, The Marriage of Figaro, Carmen and The Barber of Seville.
+In the opera pit Davan Wetton has appeared with Travelling Opera, for whom he conducted Cosi Fan Tutte, The Marriage of Figaro, Carmen and The Barber of Seville.
 In 1991 he conducted for the French company Ballet du Nord, the first ever danced version of Mozart's Requiem in a double bill with Stravinsky's Apollo at London's Sadlers Wells Theatre.
 He has also conducted Madame Butterfly for Co-Opera in the Marlowe Theatre, Canterbury.